Nevoid melanoma: Gross appearance

 Nevoid melanomas are difficult to identify because of their strong resemblance to benign nevi of the skin.
 They are either black or brown in general color, but may possess small patches of blue, gray, or other coloration which often cannot be seen without a dermatoscope.
 They are perfectly or near-perfectly symmetrical.
 Nevoid melanomas frequently present as isolated papules, nodules, or wart-like in appearance.
 In most cases, the melanoma will appear with smooth, rounded, regular borders; all of these qualities are seen in harmless skin nevi but not other forms of melanoma, adding to the difficulty of identifying a nevoid melanoma.

 Clinical appearance at the time of diagnosis is highly variable.
 Many melanomas progress from being indistinguishable from benign nevi to much more abnormal presentations, such as sore-like bleeding, shiny papules, atypical moles, and classically-appearing melanomas.
 Any normal-appearing nevus that rapidly transitions to a new appearance should be considered as a possible melanoma.

 Histology

-High-powered imaging tools may identify one or more traits that prove a lesion is a malignant melanoma, rather than a benign nevus:
+High-powered imaging tools may identify one or more traits that prove a lesion is a melanoma rather than a benign nevus: